It’s not actually possible to write a user-defined numeric type in Java due to absence of

 A Rational can also be constructed from a String.
 If the radix is not specified, it defaults to 10.In general, the string should contain only digits that are appropriate for the requested radix; but it may begin with a '+' or a '-'; and it may optionally contain a '/' or a '.' but not both.

-In any event, the substrings before and after a '/', or the complete string after removing a '.', must make sense when passed to a BigInteger constructor.
+In any event, the substrings before and after a '/', or the complete string (after removing a '.' if there is one), must make sense when passed to a BigInteger constructor; and you’ll get a NumberFormatException if that’s not the case.

 - If the string contains a '/',

-- it will be taken to mean “numerator/denominator”;
+- it will be taken to mean “numerator/denominator”, and the substrings on either side of the slash must be integers;

 - otherwise,